Four-Year Program (MD)

 - Physics (one year)

 All prerequisites must be completed before a student can matriculate at BUSM.
 The Committee on Admissions generally prefers that applicants complete the required courses at a four-year undergraduate institution accredited in the United States or Canada.
 If an applicant’s academic record does not meet this expectation, the applicant is asked to explain the circumstances.
 If an applicant has placed out of a required college-level course, we accept another course at a higher level in the same discipline.

 A course in college-level mathematics is recommended but not required; many students find that a course in statistics is more helpful than the traditional calculus course.
 The biology and chemistry courses should include laboratory exercises.
 Applicants currently enrolled in a professional or graduate school must be in the terminal year of the degree program to be considered for admission to the first-year class.
 We do not accept applications from individuals who have previously matriculated at another medical school and we do not accept applications for transfer.
 Applicants are urged to acquire a broad experience in the humanities, as well as in the behavioral and social sciences during their college years, but they should follow their own interests whether in the arts or in the sciences.
 It is not recommended that applicants try to anticipate subjects that will be required in medical school.

 Throughout a student’s four years at Boston University School of Medicine beginning with the Introduction to Clinical Medicine and followed by various clerkships, students travel to BUSM-affiliated clinical sites.
-Most students choose not to have a car during the first two years of the program, but many find it is convenient to have personal transportation for the third and fourth years.
+A car is not required, but many students find it is convenient to have personal transportation, particularly for the third and fourth years.